If you don’t have time to read all this – here’s a wonderful cartoon

 There are a few bold assumptions.

-In terms of the ratio of donations to income, rich people often appear to be more self-justifying (‘because I worked for it,’ or ‘because I’m worth it’ as in Kin Selection theory), while poorer people often seem to be more generous (perhaps because the pooling of resources is a better strategy when you don’t have a lot – as would be required by Group Selection Theory).
+In terms of the ratio of donations to income, rich people often appear to be more self-justifying (‘because I worked for it,’ or ‘because I’m worth it’ as in Kin Selection theory – as explained in the Mistakes book), while poorer people often seem to be more generous (perhaps because the pooling of resources is a better strategy when you don’t have a lot – as would be required by Group Selection Theory).

-Of course, some well-off people are very generous and philanthropic, and some poor people are ruthlessly selfish and/or criminal – (and are some people only poor because they are, in fact, too generous)?
+Of course, some well-off people are very generous and philanthropic (but sometimes not until they have more moment than they know what to do with, or even only for tax reasons – miaow!), and some poor people are ruthlessly selfish and/or criminal, and not just because they need to be or have not be taught right from wrong.
+(And are some people only poor because they are, in fact, too generous?
+It is, as they say, complicated).

 But in any event, there would appear to be no statistical correlation between level of income and commitment to altruism.
 So how to explain these different strategies?